-Program an ARM Cortex M4F with the Arduino IDE via USBDesigned by Tlera Corp, Ships from United States of America
+Program an ARM Cortex M4F with the Arduino IDE via USBDesigned by Tlera Corp in United States of America

 See here for a quick start guide.